ilyakatz/data-migrate/README.md

 What's it do?
 -------------

-Data migrations are stored in
+Data migrations are stored in db/data.
-db/data.
 They act like schema migrations, except they should be reserved for data migrations.
 For instance, if you realize you need to titleize all yours titles, this is the place to do it.
-The install creates a migration for a data_schema table used to track all the goodness.
+Running any of the provided rake tasks also creates a data schema table to mirror the usual schema migrations table to track all the goodness.

 Data migrations can be created at the same time as schema migrations, or independently.
 Database (db:) tasks have been added and extended